Memory, Benchmark & Robots: A Benchmark for Solving Complex Tasks with Reinforcement Learning: Experiments Reproducing and Compute Resources

 \section{Experiments Reproducing and Compute Resources}

-All baselines were trained and evaluated under a reproducible standardized setup.
-Training for every algorithm was performed on a single NVIDIA A100 GPU.
-For evaluation, each task was run for 100 independent episodes, with environment and agent random seeds ranging from 1 to 100.
-We report performance metrics as the mean success rate $\pm$ the standard error of the mean (SEM) over these 100 trials.
+All baselines were trained and evaluated under a reproducible standardized setup on a single NVIDIA A100 GPU.
+For each task, we conducted three independent training runs.
+Within each run, evaluation was performed over 100 independent episodes with environment and agent random seeds ranging from 1 to 100.
+We first computed the mean success rate per run, and then report the overall performance as the mean $\pm$ standard error (SEM) across the three run-level means.